ashiabcd/Cab-booking-application/README.md

 # Cab-booking-application
-A cab booking application using java!
+A cab booking application using java swing!